rarebreed/mercury/README.md

 - User clicks on some DOM element in the GUI (eg a button)
 - The plugin either:
   - Does something internally to itself (eg modifies local state)
-  - Makes a websocket request to cockpit-ws
+  - Makes a websocket request to [cockpit-ws][-cockpit-ws]
-    - If using the cockpit.dbus API, the websocket request will forward from cockpit-ws to cockpit-bridge
+    - If using the [cockpit.dbus API][-cp-dbus], the websocket request will forward from cockpit-ws to cockpit-bridge
     - From cockpit-bridge it will pass the now dbus formatted request to the subman DBus API
-    - Subman DBus API will do its thing and return a dbus formatted message (back to cockpit-bridge)
+    - [Subman DBus API][-subman-db] will do its thing and return a dbus formatted message (back to cockpit-bridge)
     - The bridge will convert the dbus format back to Json and send it over websocket to the client

 So, if you want to test some layer there, say for example, you want to make sure that your